Kronecker Product Approximation of Operators in Spectral Norm via Alternating SDP: Introduction and problem statement

-As already noted in~\cite{VanLoan1992,Konstantinov2000}, linear operators with small Kronecker rank play an important role in numerical linear algebra and scientific computing.
-In particular, solving linear matrix equations such as
+Linear operators with small Kronecker rank play an important role in numerical linear algebra and scientific computing.

+In particular, they appear in many linear matrix equations arising in control theory or numerical analysis.
+While solving a general linear matrix equations such as

-is numerically challenging if sought matrices $X$ are large.
-Compared to a general operator $\op$ with an unstructured $mn \times mn$ representation $\op$, an operator of the form~\eqref{eq: formula for TX} has the advantage that, if $r$ is not too large, its evaluation $\op(X)$ on a matrix $X$ can be computed by just a few left and right matrix multiplications.
-This allows to implement iterative methods for solving equations such as~\eqref{eq: linear matrix equations} at (relatively) small computational cost.
+is numerically challenging if sought matrices $X$ are large, a Kronecker structured equation of the form~\eqref{eq: formula for TX} allows for a more efficient numerical treatment if the number of terms $r$ is not too large.
+The reason is that the evaluation of the operator $\op$ on a matrix $X$ can be computed by just a few left and right matrix multiplications.
+This allows the implementation of iterative methods for solving equations such as~\eqref{eq: linear matrix equations} at (relatively) small computational cost, and even more so if additional structure of the matrices $A_j$ and $B_j$ can be exploited.

-There is, however, a second, in a sense even more important reason, why operators with small Kronecker rank are of interest in matrix equations: in practice, it can often be observed that the solution $X$ to an equation~\eqref{eq: linear matrix equations}, where $\op$ has small Kronecker rank and the right-hand side $Y$ is a low-rank matrix, can itself be well approximated by low-rank matrices.
-Thus a low-rank model for $X \approx U V^\T$ is then justified which in turn makes the application of $\op$ via left and right multiplications even more efficient.
+There is also a second, in a sense more fundamental, reason why operators with small Kronecker rank are of interest in matrix equations: in practice, it can often be observed that the solution $X$ to an equation~\eqref{eq: linear matrix equations}, where $\op$ has small Kronecker rank and the right-hand side $Y$ is a low-rank matrix, can itself be well approximated by low-rank matrices.
+Thus a low-rank model $X \approx U V^\T$ for the solution is then justified which in turn makes the application of $\op$ via left and right multiplications even more efficient.
 This is the basis for many efficient low-rank solvers for matrix equations; see~\cite{Simoncini2016} for an overview.
 The numerical observation can be rigorously proven for certain matrix equations, most notably for Sylvester-type equations